andrecendon/eCommerce3/README.md

 6. LogIn with: username:Felipe password:f123 or username:admin1 password:a1

 BASICS:
 It is an app develop with flask, using bootstrap to style the web, yet we focus more on the backend of it and its functionalities.
 There is also a shared style.css to reuse some style on the different templates.
-In the folder you find the app, a requirements text to install the depencies and this README.
-Inside the app you find the app.py, the models.py the database, templates...
+In the folder you find the app.py, the models.py that also config and initiate the app, a requirements text to install the depencies and this README.

 FUNCIONALITIES: